Schtonk!: Reception

 The film was a huge hit in Germany but performed badly in many other territories.
+It was the second highest grossing German film of the year with 1.9 million admissions, behind Otto: Der Liebesfilm.

 Awards

 In 1992, Schtonk! won three awards at the German Film Awards in the categories "Outstanding Feature Film", "Outstanding Individual Achievement: Actor" (Götz George) and "Outstanding Individual Achievement: Direction" (Helmut Dietl), as well as the Best Screenplay Award at the Tokyo International Film Festival (Helmut Dietl, Ulrich Limmer).

 In 1993, Harald Juhnke won the Ernst Lubitsch Award for his role as Pit Kummer.

 Schtonk! was nominated for an Academy Award and a Golden Globe in the category of "Best Foreign Language Film" in 1993, losing to the French film Indochine in both cases.